Pro V1x Alternatives: These Balls Could Be Even Better

 I’d say that’s a thumbs up for the Callaway.
 My only issue is that the cover on the Pro V1x seems to be more durable.
 Since they’re the same price, I don’t know why you’d play the Callaway (unless you’re brand-loyal).

-You can see the differences between the Callaway balls HERE.
+You can see our favorite Callaway balls HERE.

-This is Mizuno’s highest-spinning ball and the specs are very similar to the Pro V1x.
+This is Mizuno’s highest-spinning ball and the overall performance was pretty similar.
 You really don’t see many people using Mizuno balls, so I wasn’t expecting much when I tried them.

 The main difference I noticed with these balls was how they felt.
-The Mizuno was softer and more muted (not clicky), especially with the putter and wedges.
+The Mizuno is a 3 piece ball but I’m not sure what the compression rating is (they haven’t released it).
+It’s a touch softer and more muted (not clicky), especially with the putter and wedges.

 With the shorter irons and wedges, the Mizuno had a bit less spin which resulted in a lower trajectory.
 The lower flight could help you control your wedge shots better.